audibleblink/gorsh/README.md

 ### Usage

-**Create** `internal/sshocks/conf/ssh.json`.
-There's an example in that same directory for reference.

-Follow the make command's printed instructions on creating an ssh user for the reverse proxy connection.

 Generate agents with:

 ```bash
 # For the `make` targets, you only need the`LHOST`and`LPORT`environment variables.
 $ make {windows,macos,linux} LHOST=example.com LPORT=443
 ```

-#### Enumeration Scripts

-The `enum` command will present a selection dialog that allows once to run enumeration scripts based on the host OS.
-You can update scripts in `scripts/prepare_enum_scripts.sh` and run `make enumscripts`.
-Addition of scripts will require modification of `./internal/enum/enum_{windows,linux}.go`

 #### Catching the shell